Modelling the T-72 family by Simon Barnes

 Modeling the Family

-Mods that need to be made to the Revell/ACE kits for the various versions of the T-72.
+Mods that need to be made to the Revell/ACE kits for the various versions of the T-72, although essentially, both the Revell and ACE kits represent the T-72M1.

 A note on the fuel barrels

-A quick note on the Fuel barrels, the Czechs devised a system for allowing the rear fuel drums to be fed directly into the vehicle fuel system by means of hoses linking each fuel barrel to the rear right hand fuel pannier above the tracks, this system was not adopted by the Russians and so it would be wrong to model any early Russian T-72 with this system, the reason being that the Russians didn't invent it and so disregarded it.
-However they are now getting over the fact that it was not invented by them and have started to use the system on their own vehicles, so it is worth noting when modeling a vehicle from a specific period in time, the system has so far appeared on the T-90 and Rogatka tanks but it is also possible that it has been retro-fitted to other vehicles.
+A quick note on the fuel barrels.
+The Czechs devised a system for allowing the rear fuel drums to be fed directly into the vehicle fuel system by means of hoses linking each fuel barrel to the rear right hand fuel pannier above the tracks.
+This system was not adopted by the Russians and so it would be wrong to model any early Russian T-72 with this system.
+The reason that the Russians use this system is because they didn't invent it and so disregarded it.
+However they are now getting over the fact that it was not invented by them and have started to use the system on their own vehicles.
+So it is worth noting when modeling a vehicle from a specific period in time, the system has so far appeared on the T-90 and Rogatka tanks, but it is also possible that it has been retro-fitted to other vehicles.

 3. Reshape the turret rear overhang